 Make a Magic Ring

 Round 1: Ch 1 (See Notes), *dc, chain 1,* repeat around 12 times; join with a slip stitch into 1st dc.
-(12 dc, 12 ch 1 sps) Slip Stitch in next ch 1 space.
+(12 dc, 12 ch 1 sps)

-Round 2: Exsc in same ch 1 space, (ch 2, exsc) 11 more times; join with a slip stitch into 1st exsc.
+Round 2: Sl st in next ch 1 sp, Exsc in same ch 1 space, (ch 2, exsc) 11 more times; join with a slip stitch into 1st exsc.
 (12 exsc, 12 ch 2 sps)

 Round 3: Ch 1, BPtr around dc, (ch 3, BPtr around next dc) repeat around 11 more times; join with a sl st in ch-3 sp.
 (12 BPtr, 12 ch 3 sps)

 Round 5: Ch 1, hdc in same st and in next tr, *work 2 hdc in next dc, hdc in next 2 tr,* repeat from *to* around; join with a sl st in 1st hdc.
-(48 hdc)
+(48 sts)

 Round 6: Ch 1 (See Notes), work (Corner 1) into same st as join, *ch 3, sk next 3 sts, sc in next st, ch 3, sk next 3 sts, sc in next st, ch 3, sk next 3 sts, work (Corner 1) in next st,* repeat from *to* around 2 more times; join with a sl st into 3rd ch of 1st dc.
 (4 corners, 8 sc, 12 ch 3 sp)